Lemon (Citrus limon) Essential Oil from dōTERRA®

 - Use 1 drop of lemon oil to add flavor to baked goods or beverages.

-- For homemade lemonade, mix 2 drops of lemon oil, 2 tablespoons of honey and two cups of pure water in a blender.
+- For homemade lemonade, mix 2 drops of lemon oil with 2 tablespoons of honey and two cups of pure water in a blender.
 Adjust the amount of each ingredient to suit your own taste.

 - To clean and increase the shelf life of fresh fruit, fill a bowl with cool water and 2-3 drops of lemon oil.
 Drop your cleaned fruit into the water and stir.
 Be sure all surfaces of the fruit contact the lemon water.
 If you have an apple, and only want to eat half of it at that time, you can also put a drop of lemon oil on the part you want to save.
 It will prevent oxidation (browning) of the fruit, and adds a really nice flavor to the apple.

-- To sterilize cutting boards, counter tops, cupboards and table tops, add 2-3 drops of lemon oil to water and spray them.
+- To cleanse and purify cutting boards, counter tops, cupboards and table tops, add 2-3 drops of lemon oil to water and spray them.
 Or, you could just add the oil to a pan of water, soak a cloth in it for wiping down surfaces.

-- To disinfect your dishcloth and kill germs, soak it overnight in a bowl of water with a drop of lemon oil.
+- To cleanse and purify your dishcloth, soak it overnight in a bowl of water with a drop of lemon oil.

-- Use a paper towel, soaked with several drops of lemon oil, to sanitize bathroom fixtures.
+- Use a paper towel, soaked with several drops of lemon oil, to cleanse and purify bathroom fixtures.

-- Rub a drop of lemon oil to clean a butcher's block or other cutting surfaces.
+- Rub a drop of lemon oil to cleanse and purify a butcher's block, or other cutting surfaces.

-- Put 10-15 drops of lemon oil in each gallon of carpet cleaning solution, to help pull out stains and brighten the rug.
+- Put 10-15 drops of lemon oil in each gallon of carpet cleaning solution.
 This also leaves a fresh smell in the room.
 Mixing several drops of lemon oil into baking soda, and sprinkling it over the carpet before vacuuming is also very effective.
 (It works for your dog, too; although I don't recommend the vacuuming part.
 A brush works just fine.)

 dōTERRA® Employee Product Tip: